 MySQL Query Builder Helper¶

-Assists in exploring a MySQL database and composing queries without writing SQL directly.
-It can list tables, inspect table columns, suggest JOINs based on foreign keys, and generate high-level query suggestions from a natural language description.
-Results can be returned as text, JSON, or exported to HTML/XLSX/PDF depending on the selected output format.
+Assists with interactive MySQL query building and schema discovery.
+It can list tables, fetch table columns, suggest possible JOINs using foreign key relationships, and generate starter query suggestions from a natural language description.
+Results can be returned as text/JSON or exported to HTML, XLSX, or PDF, depending on the chosen output format.

 Usage¶